Category: Flutter

 By default, Flutter shows a debug banner on the top right corner of an app, that indicates that the app was build in debug mode.

-In Flutter, you can remove the debug banner by setting the debugShowCheckedModeBanner property of the MaterialApp widget to false.
+But sometimes you want to remove this banner because it overlaps UI elements or other view elements.
+To do so, you can simply remove the debug banner by setting the debugShowCheckedModeBanner property of the MaterialApp widget to false.
 For example:

 MaterialApp(